 2. Half-Finished Songs Erode Confidence

 Confidence is built on small wins.
-Every completed track—good, bad, or ugly—adds a brick to your identity as a songwriter who finishes.
+Every completed track, good or bad, adds a brick to your identity as a songwriter who finishes.

-Watching that playlist grow will rewire your confidence.
-Even five finished tracks sound like progress.
+Watching that playlist grow will rewire your confidence, and even five finished tracks start to feel like real progress.

 Quick Template — Finish Line Playlist